Our company, Industry Superannuation Services Pty Ltd, purchased land in

 went to settle the Contract of Sale of the property on the nominated date, we

-understand that the Westpac Bank refused to settle the contract.
+understand that the Commonwealth Bank refused to settle the contract.
 RCH was

 advised to take possession of the property, change the locks and refuse NBG or